realm/realm-js/examples/example-react-task/README.md

 ```sh
 npm run build
 ```
-4. Start the app (this should automatically open your default browser; but if not, open [http://localhost:3000](http://localhost:3000)):
+4. Start the React app (this should automatically open your default browser; but if not, open [http://localhost:3000](http://localhost:3000)):
 ```sh
 npm start
 ```